Los Cadetes de Linares

-Los Cadetes de Linares was a Mexican norteño band famous for their corridos, traditional ballad-style songs about social causes, criminals or heroes in the northern parts of Mexico.
+Los Cadetes de Linares were a Mexican norteño band famous for their corridos, traditional ballad-style songs about social causes, criminals or heroes in the northern parts of Mexico.
 They appeared in various classic Mexican films and made many appearances on nationally syndicated programs in Mexico and the United States.

 Formation

 The band was formed in 1960 in Linares, Nuevo León by Homero Guerrero.
 The idea of the name "Cadetes" came from the fact that, as a child, Guerrero's dream was to attend a military academy.
 However, because of his family's financial problems, he decided to devote himself to music.
 He began playing a bajo sexto, singing at family parties, festivals, schools and in the main square of Linares.

-In 1961 Guerrero added an accordionist, Adan Moreno.
+In 1961, Guerrero added an accordionist, Adan Moreno.
 They began playing around Linares, and became known as Los Cadetes de Linares.

-In 1967 Moreno left the band due to disagreements with the group.
+In 1967, Moreno left the band due to disagreements with the group.
 In 1968 Samuel Zapata became the group's second accordionist.
 Homero and Samuel made their first recordings for Discos del Valle, a record company from Houston, Texas.
 Their early singles included "Sácame, Sácame", "El Ranchero", "El Rogón", "Estoy Pagando", and "Quiero Que Sepas".
 Zapata left the group for family reasons in 1968.

-In late 1968 Candelario Villareal joined as the third accordionist for the band.
+In late 1968, Candelario Villareal joined as the third accordionist for the band.
 Homero and Candelario made local performances throughout Monterrey, Linares, and southern Texas.

 The band subsequently added Lupe Tijerina.
 Guerrero and Tijerina made a recording in 1974 with of corrido composed by Lupe Tijerina called "Los Dos Amigos".
 The band subsequently began touring across Mexico and the southwestern United States, as well as places such as Chicago and Los Angeles with large Mexican communities.
 With the addition of Lupe Tijerina's style, the band began to find chart success.
 The band's hits in this era included "Dos Coronas a mi Madre", "Las Tres Tumbas", "Pueblito", "Regalo de Reyes", and "Polvo Maldito".

 On February 19, 1982, Guerrero died in a car accident on the road from Monterrey to Reynosa.
 His funeral was attended by thousands of people.